clondon/clondon/README.md

 - 🤔 I’m looking for help with workflow ideas, IT Security analysis scripts
 - 💬 Ask me about IT Security
 - 📫 How to reach me: me.charleslondon.online
-- ⚡ Fun fact: I stared my carrer as a musician.
+- ⚡ Fun fact: I stared my career as a musician.
 -->